vuxcode/pr1-project-pokeballstore/bug-list.md

 <img src="images/export_bug_code.png" alt="Export bug screenshot" width="300">

 **Status:** Bug identified.
 In the console you can see that the page only finds `exportList` in storage on line 163.
 That is the Menu.
 When looking through the code - was at line 208 after the curly bracket before the export function.
 Why doesn't VS Code give me a red line or something?

+## 8. Import bug

+**Issue:**  When showing the program in school it felt like nothing was working.
+The import function was never fixed with the "three word bug"

+**Solution:** I decided to go to github and find a old commit with the first draft of the function that kind of works if the user makes correct input.

+## 9. Quiz wrong answer and keep on playing bug

+**Issue:**  During the presentation i realized that the quiz was only desinged for correct answer and also i forgot to add startquiz after every answer.

+**Solution:** change the correct answer to check the array not make correct answer a string.
+Add startquiz in the end of correct answer function.